directus/directus/docs/contributing/tests.md

 TEST_DB=cockroachdb pnpm test:blackbox
 ```

-### Using an existing Directus instance
+#### Using an Existing Directus Instance

-The test suite will spin up a fresh copy of the Directus API from the current build.
-To use an already running copy of
+Normally, the test suite will spin up a fresh copy of the Directus API built from the current repository state.
+To use
-Directus, set the `TEST_LOCAL` flag:
+an already running copy of Directus instead, set the `TEST_LOCAL` flag:

 ```bash
 TEST_DB=cockroachdb TEST_LOCAL=true pnpm test:blackbox
 ```

-This will use `localhost:8055` as the URL for every test.
-Note: make sure to connect your local Directus database
-instance to the test database container found in docker-compose in this folder.
+Note: The tests expect the instance running at `localhost:8055`.
+Make sure to connect the instance to the test database
+container found in the `tests-blackbox/docker-compose.yml` file.

+## Working on Tests

+<Card
+  title="Blackbox Tests"
+  h="2"
+  text="Learn how to write and add new blackbox tests."
+  url="/contributing/tests/blackbox-tests" />